Brooks Houck arrested, charged in connection to Crystal Rogers case

 Brooks Houck was arrested on Wednesday morning and is facing charges "stemming from the Crystal Rogers investigation," according to an FBI Louisville news release.

+RELATED: Who is Brooks Houck, the man arrested in connection to the disappearance of Crystal Rogers?

 He was charged with murder and tampering with physical evidence, according to court documents.
 His bond is set at $10 million cash.
-He's also ordered to not have any contact with the family of Crystal Rogers.
+He's also ordered to not have any contact with Roger's family.

-Brooks Houck was Crystal Rogers' boyfriend at the time of her disappearance and has been considered the main suspect in her case since the beginning.
+Houck was Rogers' boyfriend at the time of her disappearance and has been considered the main suspect in her case since the beginning.
 His property has been searched multiple times.

 He also made headlines last year when he was arrested for what turned out to be several traffic violations.
 He was ordered to pay a series of fines and was soon released.

-Now, eight years after Rogers' disappearance, he is in custody for charges relating to the Crystal Rogers investigation.
+Now, eight years after Rogers' disappearance, he is in custody for charges relating to the investigation.

-Authorities say Houck's indictment remains sealed and additional details will be revealed during his arraignment in early October in the Nelson County Circuit Court.
+Authorities say Houck's indictment remains sealed and additional details will be revealed during his arraignment on Oct.
+5 in the Nelson County Circuit Court.

 Crystal Rogers disappeared in Bardstown, Ky. eight years ago.
 Despite numerous search warrants and interviews over the years, there has been little to shed light on the case.